ArsenalPay/WooCommerce-ArsenalPay-CMS/wc-arsenalpay/readme.txt

 = 1.0.1 =
 Upgrade if you need to handle the amount in callback less that the total amount of the order.
 Or need to send additional parameters to the payment frame.

+= 1.0.2 =
+Upgrade to fix bag with passing params.